 “Salat al- wusta” is WRONGLY translated as the “middle” prayer/salat.
 “Wusta” is derived from the root “WST”.
 The usage of the words derived from the root WST in the Quran indicates that it always means “best” or “balanced” (See 5:89, 68:26, 2:143).

 Also if you examine 2:238 closely you will find that it supports “wusta” meaning “best” or “most excellent” or “balanced” and not the name of an additional “middle” salat.

-2:238 Be ever Mindful of the Salats; and the Salat is the Best (Wusta); and stand for Allah dutifully.
+2:238 Be ever Mindful of (Hafizu) over the closenesses/attachments (Salawati); and the following closely (Salat) is the Best (Al Wusta); and stand for God dutifully.

 There are 2 proofs from the Quran, that salat al-wusta is not an additional salat:

 All the “salat” are automatically included in “salawaat”; it does not make any sense to say “and the middle salat” after already mentioning all Salats; that would be redundant and illogical.
 “Salawat” does not necessarily mean more than 2 salat per day either.
 “Salawat” can be referring to all the “salat” in a person’s life, e.g. in a month I might uphold sixty salat; “salawat” is referring to all those salat.